-Besides offering access to 24/7 live monitoring help, the Lively Mobile is GPS enabled, waterproof for use in showers and has sensors for fall detection.
+Besides offering access to 24/7 live monitoring help, the Lively alert is GPS enabled, waterproof for use in showers and has sensors for fall detection.

 To confirm coverage in your area, Click Here and Scroll Down to the Purple Map near the bottom.
 Alternatively, you will be prompted to confirm that there is coverage in your area as you go through the online Buy Now process.